 Preferred sites: Facebook, Instagram, YouTube, Snapchat, Pinterest

 This generation is attracted to vibrant visuals.
 Gen Z seems to spend a short time reading anything; instead, they are more comfortable with visuals.
-To be precise, visuals are a common form of language they use for communicating.
+To be precise, visuals are a common language they use for communicating.

 Age group: 1996 onwards